nuxt-modules/sitemap/docs/content/4.nitro-api/nitro-hooks.md

 Triggered once the final structure of the XML is generated, provides the URLs as objects.

+With `experimentalStreaming` and production caching enabled, the finalized URL plan is cached.
+This hook runs on a plan cache miss or stale-while-revalidate refresh rather than on every sitemap response.

 For new URLs it's recommended to use `sitemap:input` instead.
 Use this hook for modifying entries or removing them.

 ```ts [server/plugins/sitemap.ts]